-Kartarpur corridor: Indian delegation arrives at Attari border to hold talks with Pakistan
+Kartarpur corridor: Indian, Pakistani delegations discuss draft agreement, operational matters

-On the Pakistani side, a delegation of 20 officials led by Ministry of Foreign Affairs spokesperson Mohammad Faisal will take part in the meeting.
+Pakistan Ministry of Foreign Affairs spokesperson Mohammad Faisal said Islamabad is participating in the talks with a positive mindset.

-Delegations of Indian and Pakistani officials will hold bilateral discussions over the Kartarpur corridor on Sunday.
-The Indian team arrived at the Attari border to hold talks on Sunday morning, ANI reported.
+Delegations of Indian and Pakistani officials began the second round of bilateral discussions over the Kartarpur corridor on Sunday, PTI reported.
+The officials discussed the draft agreement and operationalisation of the Kartarpur corridor and related technical matters.

+“We are hopeful to have productive discussion and settlement of issues,” Pakistan Foreign Affairs Spokesperson Mohammad Faisal said.
+“The 70% work on the corridor has been completed.”

-On the Pakistani side, a delegation of 20 officials led by Ministry of Foreign Affairs Spokesperson Dr Mohammad Faisal will take part in the meeting.
-The meeting will take place at the Attari-Wagah border on the Pakistani side.
+The Indian team had arrived at the Attari border to hold talks on Sunday morning, ANI reported.
+On the Pakistani side, a delegation of 13 officials led by Mohammad Faisal took part in the meeting.
+The meeting took place at the Attari-Wagah border on the Pakistani side.

+Faisal said Pakistan is participating in the talks with a positive mindset.
+“The first round of talks was successful and we were ready for the second round in April,” he said.
+“Pakistan Prime Minister Imran Khan wants peace in the region.
+He is committed to open the corridor in time for the 550th birth anniversary celebrations of Guru Nanak in November 2019.”

+“The meeting between both delegations has begun and likely to last for a few hours,” a Pakistan foreign office official told PTI.
+He said that the eight-member Indian delegation arrived at 9.15 am for talks.

 A day ahead of the meeting, Pakistan reconstituted its Sikh Gurdwara Prabhandak Committee list, and dropped Khalistani leader Gopal Singh Chawla, over Indian concerns about his presence.